zbiery/Accident-Analysis/README.md

 This repo contains files relevant to a project completed for analyzing vehicle accident data.
-The purpose of this project was to learn how to clean and manipulate data using pandas, create a relational database using SQL DDL (database design language) to store the data, query using SQL DML, (database manipulation language) and create insights through plotting with matplotlib & seaborn.
+The purpose of this project was to learn how to clean and manipulate data using pandas, create a relational database using SQL DDL (database design language), query using SQL DML, (database manipulation language) and create insights through plotting with matplotlib & seaborn.

 The first step of this project involved designing a database structure to efficiently store the data contained in